 What about those who argue Jesus is alluding to Ps 22 in its entirety but who also argue Jesus never despairs of the Father’s love, presence, and filial affection?
 Surely there must be something in Jesus’ experience that parallels or fulfills the psalmist’s cry which, admittedly, seems to reflect some doubt or lapse in his belief or confidence in God’s faithfulness.

 This is an excellent question.
-My own sense is that there is nothing in Jesus’ experience that parallels any suspicions the psalmist might have in God’s faithfulness, nor must we suppose there to be in order to make sense of Jesus alluding to the psalm.
+My own sense is that there is nothing in Jesus’ experience that parallels any suspicion the psalmist might have in God’s faithfulness, nor must we suppose there to be in order to make sense of Jesus alluding to the psalm.
 To begin with, assuming the psalmist genuinely interprets his suffering as God’s having abandoned him, it does seem strange that he would go to this same God in prayer.
 Biblical prayer presupposes at least some confidence in the faithfulness of God, some belief that God hears one’s prayer and is open to responding.
 Is his opening cry a poetic-rhetorical device to heighten suspense and drama?
 When we cry “God where are you?” does it follow that we’ve concluded God has forsaken or abandoned us?
 If so, why are we addressing our prayers to him at all?
-No prayer to God can be motivated by a belief that God has absolutely forsaken and abandoned us.
+No prayer to God can be motivated by a belief that God has forsaken and abandoned us.

 I don’t want to belabor the point.
 I’ve already drawn out this series on divine abandonment too long.
 My point here is that whatever the precise belief of the psalmist may have been, there is no one-for-one parallel between every belief and attitude held by the psalmist from the beginning of his experience to his vindication, on the one hand, and existential carbon copies of each of those beliefs and attitudes that must obtain in Jesus.
 There’s no warrant for insisting on this kind of ‘fulfillment’ simply because Jesus alludes to Ps 22.
 It’s enough that Jesus responds to the taunting crowds who provoke him with their “Where’s God now?” and “Come on down if God’s on your side!” by offering them a well-known account of an innocent, scapegoated victim who was not in fact abandoned by God but who was vindicated: “You think God has abandoned me here?
 You think I’m cursed by God as I hang here on this tree?
 Go read Ps 22 and think again.”